Craft Distillers Are Struggling; Why Not DtC?

 Indeed, DtC shipping of alcohol can and should work hand-in-hand with the three-tier system.
 Numerous wineries have established and grown wholesale distributions based on their DtC sales.
 With their DtC sales data, those wineries were able to demonstrate to prospective wholesalers that they had an established market in a state and so should be carried in local liquor stores and restaurants.

 Yes, DtC shipping of alcohol can be difficult and expensive, and it is not a panacea that will make all producers rich.
-But it is an option; one that, with clear and effective laws, can be made safe, healthy and compliant; one that lets consumers access the thousands of small craft producers that are so often excluded from the three-tier system.
+But it is an option; one that, with clear and effective laws, can be made safe, healthy and compliant; one that lets consumers access the thousands of small craft distillers that are so often excluded from the three-tier system.

 Sign up for Email Updates